Ayushap2611/DiwaliSales_Analysis/README.md

   - plotting a bar chart for gender vs total amount

 2. AGE
-   I have plot graph of Total Amount vs Age Group
+  -I have plot graph of Total Amount vs Age Group

 3.STATES
    -total number of orders from top 10 states